Maia Schumacher Wins Learning Ally National Achievement Award

 About Learning Ally

 Founded in 1948, Learning Ally serves more than 300,000 K-12, college and graduate students, veterans and lifelong learners – all of whom cannot read standard print due to blindness, visual impairment, dyslexia, or other learning disabilities.
 Through its programs and audiobooks, Learning Ally enables families and schools to manage the needs of students with learning disabilities.
 The organization offers integrated learning management systems and professional development for teachers, as well as support for parents through personal consultations, webinars and other tools.
-In addition, Learning Ally’s collection of more than 80,000 human-narrated textbooks and literature titles can be downloaded on mainstream smartphones and tablets, and is the largest of its kind in the world.
+In addition, Learning Ally’s collection of human-narrated audio textbooks and literature titles can be downloaded on mainstream smartphones and tablets, and is the most engaging of its kind in the world.
 Several thousand volunteers help to produce the educational materials, which students rely on to achieve academic and professional success.
 As a 501(c)3 nonprofit, Learning Ally is partially funded by grants from state and local education programs, and the generous contributions of individuals, foundations and corporations.
 For more information, visit https://learningally.org.

 Contact: Doug Sprei